Configure Widgets

 About Dashboard Widgets

-Adding, configuring, and updating Dashboard Widgets is easy:
+Adding, configuring, and updating Dashboard Widgets is a snap:

 1. Open your target Dashboard